doughodson/OpenEaagles3rdParty/README.md

 Need to define "_SILENCE_STDEXT_HASH_DEPRECATION_WARNINGS" for VS2017, otherwise, library will not compile.

 #### Graphical User Interface (GUI) toolkits
-* [freeglut] - version 2.8.1 - Note: The standard freeglut header file has been modified so that we link against a static library but don't specify its name in the header file.
+* [freeglut] - version 3.0.0

+Note: The standard freeglut header file has been modified so that we link against a static library but don't specify its name in the header file.

 ```
 // freeglut_std.h modifications
+#ifndef FREEGLUT_STATIC
 #define FREEGLUT_STATIC           // we do want to link to a static library
+#endif
+#ifdef FREEGLUT_LIB_PRAGMAS
 #define FREEGLUT_LIB_PRAGMAS 0    // we do not want the default libraries
+#endif
 ```

-* [FLTK] - version 1.3.2

-* [FOX] - version 1.7.55

 #### Networking
 * [ZeroMQ] - version 4.0.3